RichardByrne95/CI-MS4-TuckIn/README.md

     -   MagicPython was used to format all Python code to [PEP 8](https://pep8.org/) standard

 -   [JSHINT](https://jshint.com/)
     -   JSHint was used to check for JavaScript errors.
-However, due to the widespread use of jQuery in the project, it's usefulness was limited.
+However, due to the widespread use of jQuery in the project, its usefulness was limited.

 -   [Webformatter JavaScript](https://webformatter.com/javascript)
     -   Webformatter was used for JavaScript formatting.